 Every type of food would have its place in one of these scenarios.
 Ideally, the long term food supply would be used in conjunction with the garden and other ingredients from the cupboard providing the widest variety and greatest nutrition.
 When planning a Long Term Food Supply, one must consider the number of people to be fed and for what length of time, the ability to grow adequate fruits, vegetables and livestock, what additional ingredients are required to produce an end product, and how many calories are provided by each item being stored.

 Emergency Food would be used in much the same way DiGiorno, Stouffers and Sara Lee are now, for variety, when things are hectic, time is short or the cook is exhausted.
 Survival Food would be a necessity for those on guard duty or a mission away from home.

 In a nutshell, these are the definitions one must apply for their food supply planning:

-- For a short term disastrous event: Survival Food – requiring no preparation.
+- For a short term disastrous event: Pantry Food – requiring no preparation.

 - For a relatively short term emergency: Emergency Food – requiring minimal resources and preparation.

 - For all other scenarios including an extended personal crisis: Long Term Storable Food, a necessity as a stand alone supply or to balance other sources – requiring water, a method for cooking and time to prepare.

 - For the longest term and ultimate sustainability, we have to rely on God and the garden.
 Home Canning has sustained many generations.
 With economic trends on a down turn, there is no time like the present to start gardening and learning to preserve food at home.

 To be truly prepared you need a complete food storage system that will keep you nourished under any circumstances.